Los Angeles Rent Control Checklist

 1. Register the Property Annually – Submit a registration or renewal application for each rental unit subject to the RSO.
 Pay the annual registration fee by February 28 each year.
 Provide rent amount, tenancy, and emergency contact information to the Department.
 LAMC 151.05(A), (B), (J)

-2. LAMC 151.05A – On or after April 30, 1983, no landlord shall demand or accept rent for a rental unit without first serving a copy of a valid registration or annual registration renewal statement on the tenant of that rental unit.
+2. LAMC 151.05A – No landlord shall demand or accept rent for a rental unit without first SERVING a copy of a valid registration or annual registration renewal statement (LAHD Yearly Registration Statement) on the tenant of that rental unit.

-SERVING is defined as: the notice may be given either by personal delivery to the person to be notified or by deposit in the United States Mail in a sealed envelope, postage prepaid, addressed to the person to be notified at his or her last known business or residence address.
+SERVING is defined as: the notice may be given either by personal delivery to the tenant or by deposit in the United States Mail in a sealed envelope, postage prepaid, addressed to the tenant to be notified at his or her residence address.

-(It is recommended but not required to mail the annual registration statement via certified mail.
+(It is recommended, but not required to mail the annual registration statement via certified mail and take a picture.
 Keep a copy for your records)

 b.
 The registration must also be posted on the property in a conspicuous place, such as the lobby, the mailbox, or high traffic location.